rcrowther/apertium-dictionary-generator/README.rst

 -i : input file path
 -o : output filepath (optional, taken from input)
 -t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual

+Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on a source file without adapting filepath names.

 Many of the following examples are for mono-dictionaries, to keep the examples cleaner.